 Our faculty include top scholars in the field, practitioners-in-residence, and current and former litigators and judicial officers.
 We also regularly host distinguished visiting faculty from notable institutions across the country.Faculty Home

-Suffolk Law's Dispute Resolution program has been ranked in the US News Top 20 for five years in a row (2013-17).
+Suffolk Law's Dispute Resolution program has been ranked in the Top 20 by U.S. News & World Report'sBest Law Schools for seven years in a row (2013-19).

 Dispute resolution raises legal issues, such as the enforceability of an arbitration clause when one side prefers to litigate or the legal limits on deception in negotiation.
 It is even more important, however, that a student understand that ways of dispute resolution, especially non-binding processes such as mediation and negotiation, are enormously fluid and flexible, presenting a series of choices and opportunities for advocates and counselors.